02015678/OpenWrt-DNS-Setup/README.md

 ## Usage

 * First, you need to have OpenWrt installed on your router, also you need sufficient free space.
   (Better OpenWrt/LEDE 18.06 or later.
-Check availability [here]([https://openwrt.org/toh/views/toh_fwdownload?dataflt%5B0%5D=supported%20current%20rel_%3D19.07.3](https://openwrt.org/toh/views/toh_fwdownload?dataflt[0]=supported current rel_%3D19.07.3)). )
+Check availability [here](https://openwrt.org/toh/views/toh_fwdownload)).
 * Install AdGuard Home, ChinaDNS-NG, SmartDNS, and their LuCI.
   (Better to integrate them into your compiled OpenWrt firmware.)
 * Download this repository, pick configuration files that you need, and adapt to your need.
 * Disable DNS server provided by dnsmasq.
-(Disabled by edit /etc/config/dhcp) **WARNING: PORT 53 CAN BE BIND TO ONE AND ONLY ONE DNS SERVICE**
+(Disabled by edit /etc/config/dhcp.)
+   **WARNING: PORT 53 CAN BE BIND TO ONE AND ONLY ONE DNS SERVICE**

 ```config dnsmasq
 	config dnsmasq